Gophers men's hockey seeks revenge against Michigan in Big Ten championship game

 - Michigan, No. 4 in the PairWise, would cement its status as the No. 4 NCAA seed if it wins.
 According to College Hockey News' PairWise Probability Matrix, the Wolverines (23-11-3) have an 80% chance to be the No. 4 seed and a 19% chance to fall out of the top four.

 - While players and coaches will point to team success as being paramount, the matchup features plenty of star power.
 The Gophers have 14 NHL draft picks on their roster, while Michigan has 12.
-Two Gophers, Big Ten player of the year Knies and No. 3 overall draft pick Logan Cooley, are among the 10 finalists for the Hobey Baker Award.
-So is Michigan forward Adam Fantilli, the Big Ten freshman of the year who leads the nation in scoring with 60 points (27 goals, 33 assists) and is expected to be the No. 2 overall pick in the 2023 NHL draft.
+Two Gophers, Big Ten Player of the Year Knies and No. 3 overall draft pick Logan Cooley, are among the final 10 candidates for the Hobey Baker Award.
+So is Michigan forward Adam Fantilli, the Big Ten Freshman of the Year who leads the nation in scoring with 60 points (27 goals, 33 assists) and is expected to be the No. 2 overall pick in the 2023 NHL draft.

 Fantilli, 6-2 and 195 pounds, has seven goals and three assists in Big Ten tournament play.